Fruit Ninja: Development and marketing

 On August 10, 2011, Fruit Ninja Kinect was released for the Xbox 360 console as a downloadable game from the Xbox Live Arcade (XBLA) Marketplace.
 It was the first XBLA game to make use of the motion-sensing Kinect controller.
 On screen, the fruit-slicing concept is enhanced by the Kinect to include the player's entire self; the camera places a shadowy silhouette of the player's body upon a background scene, and arm and hand movements are visualized as blade-slashing arcs to slice fruit.
 To promote the Xbox 360 game, a voucher token for Fruit Ninja Kinect was included in the retail box of The Gunstringer, a separate Kinect title developed by Twisted Pixel Games.
 Fruit Ninja Kinect received its first additional downloadable content (DLC) on August 24, 2011.
 Entitled 'Storm Season', the add-on DLC provided three new Xbox Live achievements and a new visual theme for the game.
 Subsequent DLCs for the popular Kinect version included 'Space Capsule', 'Art Box', 'Christmas Present' (free), '8-bit Cartridge', 'Trick or Treat Bag', 'Flower Power', and 'High-Tech Vault'.
 In 2012, Fruit Ninja Kinect won "Casual Game of the Year" from the 15th Annual Interactive Achievement Awards, and it continues to be ranked in the Top 10 best-selling XBLA games of all time.

 In March 2012, HalfBrick announced a partnership with BlueStacks to make Fruit Ninja's Android App available for Microsoft Windows worldwide.
 The program received over a million downloads in its first 10 days.
 On March 18, 2015, Fruit Ninja Kinect 2 was released by Halfbrick for the Xbox One.
 Hibernum Créations is the game developer.
 As well as retaining all the content of the original Kinect game, the FNK2 version provides new game features such as Ninja Dodge, Strawberry Strike, Bamboo Strike, and Apple Range.
-Party Mode and Battle Mode allow up to four players to join together in multiplayer battle.
+Party Mode and Battle Mode allow up to four players to join in multiplayer battle.
 On July 7, 2016, Fruit Ninja VR was released for the HTC Vive on Steam Early Access.
+Fruit Ninja received a direct sequel in 2020.
+On April 7, 2023, Fruit Ninja VR 2 was released on Steam and the Meta Quest store.

+On August 26, 2021, Halfbrick and Singapore-based gaming startup Storms released a version of Fruit Ninja and Jetpack Joyride for KaiOS devices.
+The KaiOS version of Fruit Ninja uses the keypad to slice fruit.